+- Stereolithography;

-- Stereolithography; - Selective Laser Sintering;
+- Selective Laser Sintering;

-- · Powder Binding; and - · Digital Light Projection.
+- Powder Binding;

+- Digital Light Projection; and

+- Selective Heat Sintering.

-The companies that use these technologies to compete with us include 3D Systems Corporation, EOS GmbH and EnvisionTEC GmbH.
-HP's recently launch Multi Jet Fusion technology could become a competition as well.
+The companies that use these technologies to compete with us include, inter alia, 3D Systems Corporation, EOS GmbH, HP, Carbon, EnvisionTEC GmbH and Markforged.

 These technologies, which compete for additive manufacturing users, possess various competitive advantages and disadvantages relative to one another within the key categories upon which competition centers, including resolution, accuracy, surface quality, variety and properties of the materials they use and produce, capacity, speed, color, transparency, the ability to print multiple materials and others.
 Due to these multiple categories, end-users usually make purchasing decisions as to which technology to choose based on the characteristics that they value most.
 This decision is often application specific.
 The competitive environment that has developed is therefore intense and dynamic, as players often position their technologies to capture demand in various verticals simultaneously.